v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067105)

   **Default**: Enabled

   *A setting of Enabled prevents slide shows from running.*

 - **Password minimum age in days**:
-  The Minimum password age policy setting determines the period of time (in days) that a password must be used before the user can change it.
+  The Minimum password age policy setting determines the how long (in days) that a password must be used before the user can change it.
 You can set a value between 1 and 998 days, or you can allow password changes immediately by setting the number of days to 0.
 The minimum password age must be less than the Maximum password age, unless the maximum password age is set to 0, indicating that passwords will never expire.
 If the maximum password age is set to 0, the minimum password age can be set to any value between 0 and 998.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067022)

   **Default**: 1